Perturbations of continuum random Schr\"odinger operators with applications to Anderson orthogonality and the spectral shift function: Results

-\begin{remark} The criterion of Corollary \ref{rm:notFMB} should be compared to the behaviour of the overlap in the (hypothetical) conducting phase, provided $W\ge 0$: suppose we knew there exists a spectral interval $J \subset \Sigma$ such that $H$ has absolutely continuous spectrum in $J$ almost surely.
+\begin{remark} The assumption of Corollary~\ref{rm:notFMB} is reasonable.
+This can be seen as follows: assume $W\ge 0$ and suppose we knew there exists a spectral interval $J \subset \Sigma$ such that $H$ has absolutely continuous spectrum in $J$ almost surely.
 Let $(L_{n})_{n\in\N}$ be a sequence of lengths such that $L_{n} / \e^{n^{\alpha}} \to \infty$ as $n\to\infty$ for some $\alpha>1$.
 Then, Theorem 2.2 in \cite{artAOC2015GKMO}, see also \cite{artAOC2014GKM}, applies realisationwise to the operators $H$ and $H^{\tau}$ for any $\tau\in (0,1]$, and we infer that almost surely and for a.e.\ energy $E\in J$

 The decay exponent